ednussi/3Deception/README.md

 Record a 3D video stream of the interview process, using Apple PrimeSense Carmine 1.09.

 * Data Analysis
 Apply statistical and signal processing methods on the acquired data to extract relevant features and produce a classifier which given a video record will decide if the received response corresponds to deception or not.
-An overview of the predictive model is presented in Figure 2
+An overview of the predictive model is presented in figure 2

 ![](https://github.com/ednussi/3deception/blob/master/display/figure2.PNG)

 Figure 2: Algorithm components overview

 ### Interview